What makes the Electrom better than a conventional e-bike?

 Where is the Electrom available?

 We will ship to Canadian Provinces as well as the United States.
-If a European (or other continent) buyer is interested we will investigate alternatives for shipping and assembly. the shipping costs on their behalf.
+If a European (or other continent) buyer is interested we will investigate alternatives for shipping on their behalf.

 What is the lowest temperature at which the Electrom can operate?